saracemal/react-questions/README.md

 A react element is a representation of some sort of user interface, and it describes what you want displayed on the screen.
 A component is a function that can accept input but also return a React element.

 11. What is the significance of keys in React?
+Keys are helpful in identifying the individual elements you want displayed on the virtual DOM.
+Keys help React optimize the rendering, as well as only making React reorder keys instead of rerendering them.
+It's important to use the index as keys within a DOM element instead of id, to help further optimize this rendering.